 The academic community at Grace College is nurtured by several streams within the Christian tradition.
 The Evangelical, Pietist, and Anabaptist movements have all valued the synthesis of intellectual creativity and Christ-centered faith.

 Integrating Faith and Learning means engaging the professional disciplines with thoughtful and biblical reflection, pursuing the highest standards of academic excellence, and then challenging students to do the same.

 Scholarship takes many different forms; but all of it enhances the academic community, models professional involvement, and contributes to our understanding of the world which God sustains and all of us inhabit.

-The Office for Integration of Faith, Learning and Scholarship sponsors regular events that contribute to its mission.
+The Office of Faith, Learning and Scholarship sponsors regular events that contribute to its mission.
 These include:

 Held once a month, the Faculty Scholarship Forums provide opportunities for faculty members to discuss their ongoing research and writing projects.

 Faculty forums sometimes give special emphasis to issues related to the integration of faith and learning.

 Held in the spring, Communitas is a day that is set aside for the celebration of student scholarship, artistic expression, and community worship.